Caring for the Abu herd

 WELLINGTON JANA – ELEPHANT MANAGER

-In 2011, Wild Horizons was recruited by Wilderness Safaris to bring in their expertise of elephant management in order to transition the elephants from the training of the previous owner to the training system employed today.
-Wellington was critical in adjusting the Abu Herd to a training system based on positive reinforcement and minimizing physical exertion of the elephants for guest activities, bringing the Abu elephant experience more in line with the values of Wilderness Safaris.
+In 2011, Wild Horizons was recruited by Wilderness Safaris to bring in their expertise of elephant management to transition the elephants of the Abu Herd from the previous owner’s training style to one based on positive reinforcement.
+By minimising the elephants’ physical exertion during guest activities, Wellington was instrumental in bringing the Abu elephant experience more in line with the values of Wilderness Safaris.

-Wellington’s many accomplishments include the successful release of previous Abu Herd members Gikka and Naya, as well as ensuring the survival and welfare of the Abu Herd’s newest member, Naledi, after Naledi’s mother’s sudden death.
-A true elephant man, Wellington most enjoys spending time with the elephants when he is here at camp, especially watching Naledi grow up with hopes she will grow into a healthy and happy adult elephant.
+Wellington’s many accomplishments include the successful introduction to the wild of previous Abu Herd members Gikka and Naya, as well as ensuring the survival and welfare of the Abu Herd’s newest member, Naledi, after her mother’s sudden death.
+A true elephant man, Wellington enjoys spending time with the elephants when he is here in Camp, especially watching Naledi grow into a healthy and happy adult.

 BOAGO ‘BEE’ POLOKO – ELEPHANT TEAM MANAGER